Infowalking distance: 4.5 km

 Katoomba and Leura

-- Gordon Falls track and lookout closed from Monday 2 May 2022 due to track work
+- Gordon Falls track and lookout closed due to trackwork

-- Prince Henry Cliff walk between Lady Darley lookout and Cliff View lookout due to trackwork
+- Prince Henry Cliff walk between Echo Point and Cliff View lookout due to trackwork

 - Amphitheatre track

-- Bridal Veil lookout (west of Leura Cascades) is closed from 15 June 2022 to approximately the end of August 2022 for upgrade works
+- Bridal Veil lookout (west of Leura Cascades) is closed until the end of August 2022 for upgrade works

 - Golf Links lookout to Carleton Road, Leura, is closed Monday to Friday for trackwork